 If I experience a spinal cord injury, does it mean that I will never walk again?

-What are some of the complications of spinal cord injuries?
+What are the complications of spinal cord injuries?

-Spinal cord injuries can come with a lot of complications, usually as a result of loss of sensation and function to various parts of the body.
+Spinal cord injuries can come with many complications, usually as a result of loss of sensation and function in various parts of the body.
 Complications that those with this type of injury may suffer include: